ziptied/image-cropper-uploader/README.md

 This pattern mirrors other design systems (Radix, shadcn/ui, BaseUI): we rely on the shared palette by default, but expose a small override surface so consumers (and automation/LLMs) can align the component with any design system without forking.
 `confirmButtonClassName` is appended to the default OK button classes, so you can keep the base layout but inject your own tone/variant. `confirmButtonStyle` is applied directly via inline styles for theming systems that prefer CSS variables.
 `sliderClassName` / `sliderStyle` flow through to both zoom + rotation ranges so you can align them with your form controls.
 The component sets `appearance-none` on the inputs so WebKit/Firefox pseudo-class styling works; just target the provided class (or use Tailwind arbitrary selectors) for thumbs/tracks.
+Need to drop in a full custom slider (e.g. shadcn’s Radix slider)?
+Provide `renderZoomControl={(ctx) => <YourSlider value={ctx.value} onValueChange={ctx.onChange} …/>}` and/or `renderRotationControl`.
+Each render prop receives `{ value, min, max, step, disabled, id, label, onChange }`.

 ### Styling Notes